Olimaol/CompNeuroPy/docs/main/optimize_neuron.md

 !!! warning
     While defining the [`CompNeuroExp`](define_experiment.md#CompNeuroPy.experiment.CompNeuroExp) _run()_ function for the optimization with [`OptNeuron`](#CompNeuroPy.opt_neuron.OptNeuron) you must observe the following rules:

-- the _run()_ function has to take a single argument (besides self) which contains the name of the population consiting of a single neuron of the optimized neuron model (you can use this to access the population)
+- the _run()_ function has to take a single argument (besides self) which contains the name of the population consiting of a single neuron or multiple neurons of the optimized neuron model (you can use this to access the population)
+- thus, the simulation has to be compatible with a population consisting of a single or multiple neurons
 - call _self.reset(parameters=False)_ at the beginning of the run function, thus the neuron will be in its compile state (except the paramters) at the beginning of each simulation run
 - always set _parameters=False_ while calling the _self.reset()_ function (otherwise the parameter optimization will not work)
 - besides the optimized parameters and the loss, the results of the experiment (using the optimized parameters) will be available after the optimization, you can store any additional data in the _self.data_ attribute